GLACIS·EU AI Act series·Compliance guide·Updated April 2026

 Critical insight: Organizations waiting until 2026 will face notified body capacity constraints, rushed implementations prone to defects, and potential enforcement actions for non-compliance.
 Start now—the deadline is closer than it appears.

-Foundation model providers face the August 2, 2025 deadline—seven months away.
+Foundation model providers faced the August 2, 2025 deadline.
 Immediate priorities include:

 Does the EU AI Act apply to US companies?